Houses in Multiple Occupancy

 Note – an HMO can be formed if an owner occupier has more than two lodgers.

-For any further information with regard to HMO definitions, please contact the Private Sector Housing Team on 01322 343152 or complete the online contact form or download a presentation PDF, 402.1 KB.
+For any further information with regard to HMO definitions, please contact the Private Sector Housing Team on 01322 343152 or complete the Online Contact Us Form or download a presentation.
+PDF, 579.66 KB

 Under the Regulatory Reform (Fire Safety) Order 2005, some HMOs will also need to comply with the Regulatory Reform (Fire Safety) Order 2005, (often referred to as the RRO or just Fire Safety Order).
 These will typically be houses let as bedsits, hostels and blocks of flats.
 Further information is found in the HMOs sleeping guide and The Regulatory Reform (Fire Safety) Order 2005.

-The property should also meet the requirements outlined in the Amenity Standards document PDF, 295.19 KB which covers room sizes, kitchen and bathroom provisions etc. and has been adopted by Dartford Borough Council.
+The property should also meet the requirements outlined in The Amenity Standards document PDF, 899.38 KB which covers room sizes, kitchen and bathroom provisions etc. and has been adopted by Dartford Borough Council.

-- The property should be free of Housing Health & Safety Rating System (HHSRS) Category One Hazards.
+- The property should be free of Housing Health and Safety Rating System (HHSRS) Category One Hazards

-The management of an HMO should comply with the requirements of Statutory Instrument 372 – The management of houses in multiple occupation PDF, 197.79 KB.
+The management of an HMO should comply with the requirements of Statutory Instrument 372 – The Management of Houses in Multiple Occupation PDF, 155.03 KB.

 If the dwelling already has planning use class C3 (residential use) and you intend to house six or less persons, then a change in planning use is not normally required.
 If you have C3 use and intend to house more than six persons, then you should consult with the Planning Department as planning consent for a change of use of the dwelling from single to multi occupancy (sui generis) will be required.
 If the premise does not have a residential use class you should consult with the planning department, advising on your intentions.
-Planning can be contacted on 01322 343203 who will offer direct advice.
+In all cases, you should in the first instance speak to Planning on 01322 343203 who will offer direct advice.

 Other useful information